John Kennedy (Louisiana politician): 2022

-Kennedy was reelected in 2022, defeating twelve opponents in an open primary with 62% of the vote in the first round.
+Kennedy was reelected in 2022, defeating 12 opponents in an open primary with 62% of the vote, thus avoiding a runoff.
+Kennedy received the most votes in every parish except Orleans Parish.

 U.S. Senate (2017–present)

 115th Congress (2017–2019)

 Kennedy was sworn in as Louisiana's junior U.S. Senator on January 3, 2017.
 He had resigned his position as state treasurer earlier that day.

 In June 2017, Kennedy "grilled" Education Secretary Betsy DeVos in a hearing before the Appropriations subcommittee on Labor, Health and Human Service, Education and Related Agencies.
 In the exchange, he contrasted the lack of school choice available to younger pupils in many rural areas of the country with the numerous brands of mayonnaise available at grocery stores: "Now I can go down to my overpriced Capitol Hill grocery this afternoon and choose among about six different types of mayonnaise.
 How come I can't do that for my kid?"
 Kennedy asked.
 The remark attracted national attention.
 DeVos replied that the Trump administration budget proposal would give parents and students more power and opportunity so that American education could again become "the envy of the world".
-Kennedy attracted comment for his manner in the Senate.
+Kennedy served as a volunteer substitute teacher for more than a decade in Louisiana public schools to better understand issues in the education system.
+He attracted comment for his manner in the Senate.
 A January 2018 Huffington Post article reported: "Since being elected to the Senate a year ago, Kennedy ... has made a name for himself on Capitol Hill with his wit, humor and penchant for folksy expressions―a notable feat in a place where jargon and arcane procedure tend to reign supreme".

 Kennedy received widespread media attention after he crossed party lines to oppose the appointment of three of Trump's U.S. District Court judicial nominees who Kennedy believed were not qualified: Jeff Mateer, Brett Talley, and Matthew S. Petersen.
 The White House withdrew all three nominations.
 On December 13, 2017, during Petersen's confirmation hearing before the Senate Judiciary Committee, Kennedy asked Petersen about basic legal procedure, whether he knew what the Daubert standard was, and what a motion in limine was.
 Petersen struggled to answer.
 Kennedy also voted against the nomination of Gregory G. Katsas to the D.C.
 Circuit, but Katsas was confirmed.